dhess/mellon/mellon/README.md

 mellon is a low-level package that provides, among other things:

-* The <code>LockDevice</code> typeclass, for interfacing with a physical device driver or other low-level lock interface.
+* The <code>Device</code> typeclass, for interfacing with a physical device driver or other low-level lock interface.

 * The <code>MonadController</code> typeclass, which provides a monadic interface for controlling a device from an application or service.

-* <code>ConcurrentController</code>, a controller implementation that
+* <code>ControllerT</code>, a monad transformer controller
-  works with multiple simultaneous control threads.
+implementation that works with multiple simultaneous control threads.
 This is useful for controlling a lock from a network service, for example.

-Note that mellon does not provide any useful <code>LockDevice</code>
+Note that mellon does not provide any useful <code>Device</code>
 implementations; that is the domain of access device implementation-specific packages.
 Similarly, mellon does not provide authentication mechanisms or network services; that is the domain of